beautiful-orca/geo-activity-playground/docs/getting-started/docker-compose-tailscale.md

 ## Compose configuration with Tailscale network

 With these steps the playground folder (which contains the activities) will be located in the docker project folder.
-The location can also be changed in the `compose.yml`
+The location can be changed in the `compose.yml`.

 ```bash
 mkdir -p /docker/geo-activity-playground/playground/Activities